AJBrownson/Portfolio-Site/README.md

 # Portfolio-Site
-Files for my portfolio site
+This is are the files of my portfolio site that I'll be hosting on netlify